toddmowen/usaverultra/README.md

 You really don't care which of the two accounts your money is in.
 You just want to know what goes in and what comes out.
-Conceptually, you treat your "USaver Ulta" as a single account.
+Conceptually, you treat your "USaver Ultra" as a single account.
 And by using this program, you can combine your online transaction statements for the "USaver" and "Ultra" accounts into a single statement.
 By omitting the movement of funds between the two accounts (both automatic "sweeps" or manual